drhsqlite/fossil-mirror/www/globs.md

 above.
 Because other parts of your operating system may interpret glob patterns and quotes separately from Fossil, it is often difficult to give glob patterns correctly to Fossil on the command line.
-Quotes and special characters in glob patterns are likely to interpreted when given as part of a `fossil` command, causing unexpected behavior.
+Quotes and special characters in glob patterns are likely to be interpreted when given as part of a `fossil` command, causing unexpected behavior.

 These problems do not affect [versioned settings files](/doc/trunk/www/settings.wiki) or Admin &rarr; Settings in Fossil